polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 <!-- TODO: Some sort of diagram of this would be pretty helpful, maybe -->

-### Assigning Region
+Regions can be managed in the following manner on the Coretime chain:

-Regions can be assigned to a task on the relay chain, such as a parachain/rollup.
+- **Assigning Region**: Regions can be assigned to a task on the relay chain, such as a parachain/rollup using the [`assign`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.assign.html){target=_blank} dispatchable.

-### Transferring Regions

-Regions may be transferred on the Coretime chain, upon which the [`transfer`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.transfer.html){target=_blank} [dispatchable](../../glossary.md#dispatchable) in the Broker pallet would assign a new owner to that specific region.
+- **Transferring Regions**: Regions may be transferred on the Coretime chain, upon which the [`transfer`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.transfer.html){target=_blank} [dispatchable](../../glossary.md#dispatchable) in the Broker pallet would assign a new owner to that specific region.

-### Partitioning Regions

-Regions may be partitioned into two non-overlapping subregions within the same core.
+- **Partitioning Regions**: Using the [`partition`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.partition.html){target=_blank} dispatchable, regions may be partitioned into two non-overlapping subregions within the same core.
 A partition involves specifying a *pivot*, wherein the new region will be defined and available for use.

-### Interlacing Regions

-Interlacing a region adds the ability to have alternative-compute strategies for a core.
-Whereas partitioned regions are non-overlappable, interlaced regions overlap because multiple tasks may utilize a single core alternatingly.
+- **Interlacing Regions**: Using the [`interlace`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.interlace.html){target=_blank} dispatchable, interlacing regions adds the ability to have alternative-compute strategies for a core.
+Whereas partitioned regions are non-overlappable, interlaced regions overlap because multiple tasks may utilize a single core in an alternating manner.

 ## On Demand Coretime

 At this writing, on-demand coretime is currently deployed on the relay chain and will eventually be deployed to the coretime chain.
 On-demand coretime allows parachains (previously known as parathreads) to utilize available cores per block.

-## Coretime Sales

 The coretime chain also handles Coretime sales, details of which can be found on the Polkadot Wiki: [Agile Coretime: Coretime Sales](https://wiki.polkadot.network/docs/learn-agile-coretime#coretime-sales).